Tore André Flo: Leeds United

 On 3 January 2007, former teammate Dennis Wise brought Flo back to England, this time for Leeds United, with a contract lasting till the end of the 2006–07 Championship season.
 Flo made his away début as a substitute for the Yorkshire outfit in Leeds' 3–1 defeat to West Bromwich Albion in the FA Cup.
 A week later Flo scored his first goal for Leeds against the same opposition after three minutes with a towering header in a league match which ended in a 3–2 defeat.
 Subsequent injury prevented Flo from playing any significant part during the rest of the season.
 Flo was believed to be set to leave Leeds due to a clause in his contract, but Leeds signed Flo with an initial one-year contract to help their 2007–08 League One campaign.
 He only managed to score 3 times in the League during the season, all in sub appearances.
 Flo was sponsored by famous Leeds fans, the Kaiser Chiefs.
 Flo had previously admitted that Leeds would probably be his last club before retirement.
 He turned into somewhat of a fans favourite without playing that much for Leeds.

 In March 2008, Flo announced his retirement from football.

 Milton Keynes Dons

 On 21 November 2008, Flo came out of retirement and signed a contract with Milton Keynes Dons that lasted until the end of the season.
 He played his first match for MK Dons coming on as a sub against Scunthorpe on 6 December 2008.
 He didn't start a match until the 3rd last game of the season against Walsall.
-Flo also had the misfortune of missing the ninth penalty in a tense shoot-out against Scunthorpe United which prevented the MK Dons from reaching the 2009 League one play-off final at Wembley.
+Flo also had the misfortune of missing the ninth penalty in a tense shoot-out against Scunthorpe United which prevented MK Dons from reaching the 2009 League one play-off final at Wembley.

-On 19 May 2009, Flo was released from his contract with the Milton Keynes Dons.
+On 19 May 2009, Flo was released from his contract with Milton Keynes Dons.